Why interference phenomena do not capture the essence of quantum theory: Further elaborations

 It follows in particular, that the output mode of a destructive measurement device is described by such a probability distribution {\em at all times}.
 In other words, it is the {\em default situation} for any mode that is unoccupied to have an unknown phase that is not correlated with other systems.
 As such, this situation does not need any special explanation within the toy field theory.
 The far side of a brick, for instance, is always described by such a probability distribution, regardless of whether it has just absorbed an excitation on its near side or not.

-The probability distribution just described---the uniform mixture of $(N,\Phi)=(0,0)$ and $(N,\Phi)=(0,1)$ with no correlations with any other system---is the counterpart within the toy field theory of the {\em vacuum state} in quantum theory.\footnote{In this sense, the toy field theory treats the quantum vacuum state in a manner that is similar to how it is treated in stochastic electrodynamics~\cite{SED}.} Furthermore, the features of the toy field theory we have just outlined are in fact {\em required} if this probability distribution is to emulate the analogous features of the quantum vacuum state.
+The probability distribution just described---the uniform mixture of $(N,\Phi)=(0,0)$ and $(N,\Phi)=(0,1)$ with no correlations with any other system---is the counterpart within the toy field theory of the {\em vacuum state} in quantum theory.
+Furthermore, the features of the toy field theory we have just outlined are in fact {\em required} if this probability distribution is to emulate the analogous features of the quantum vacuum state.
 Recall that in quantum theory, the reason that a given mode is in the quantum vacuum state is irrelevant to the predictions about the outcomes of subsequent measurements involving that mode, and the vacuum state is the default state of any mode, appropriate for describing the far side of a brick regardless of what is happening on its near side.